brianhouse/sound_art/lectures/01_introduction.md

     - that's not to say there is not a cultural context for doing this, because there is a rich one
     - it's often experimental musicians who have taken this approach, but it's also anthropologists, computer scientists, and studio artists

-- So what is Sound Art as in this specific class at LC?
+- So what is Sound Art as in this specific class at Amherst?
     - more or less three sections to how we're going to approach things: the first is working with field recordings, the second is digital synthesis, and the third is situating sound in physical space, which are really three interrelated modes of sound art practice
-    - this is a 300-level studio course, which means all of you have a sense of studio practice, and this will be a project-based and crit-based course
+    - all of you hopefully have a sense of studio practice, and this will be a project-based and crit-based course
-    - however, because this is also a novel area for LC, I am going to be teaching some basic skills in digital audio, so in that sense it might have more of a 200-level feel to it, more or less a parallel to Digital Media II
+    - I am however going to be teaching some basic skills in digital audio
     - there will also be an emphasis on reading and discussion

 Questions before we get into the syllabus?

-## Google classroom + Syllabus
+## Moodle + Syllabus
-- Google Classroom used primarily to collect assignments
+- Moodle used primarily to collect assignments
 - If you go to that now, we'll look at the syllabus
 - If you notice, this is a link to Github, which is a coding platform that I use to manage all my materials.
-This is the definitive schedule that has links to all the exercises and projects -- there arent any dates on Classroom, so you'll have to look here
+This is the definitive schedule that has links to all the exercises and projects.

 ## For next class